huangyuzhang/Fizzy-Jam/README.md

 ## 💡 Contributing

 1. Fork it (maybe give it a star too? 😉 )
-2. Create your feature branch (`git checkout -b feature-fooBar`)
+2. Create your feature/modification branch (`git checkout -b feature-addSomeFeature`)
-3. Commit your changes (`git commit -m 'Add something'`)
+3. Commit your changes (`git commit -m 'Add something cool'`)
-4. Push to the branch to your origin (`git push origin feature-fooBar`)
+4. Push to the branch to your origin (`git push origin feature-addSomeFeature`)
-5. Create a new Pull Request to `dev` branch here
+5. Create a new Pull Request to `dev` branch on Github !!!
+NOT to "main" branch
 6. Wait for code review and modify if necessary

 [Contributors]: https://github.com/huangyuzhang/Fizzy-Jam/graphs/contributors